in

 The house — along with the 7-acre property it sits on — has been Michael Jordan’s home since 1991, when he won his first of six NBA championships playing for the Chicago Bulls.

-michael jordan house
+michael jordan house, exterior

 Michael Jordan’s house, exterior.
 Image credit: JS Eckert Photography via Compass